-Moreover, Hub broadcast messages to all the connected devices at once, whereas Switch determines the destination address and sends it to that device only.
+Moreover, Hub broadcast messages to all the connected devices simultaneously, whereas Switch determines the destination address and sends it to that device only.

 This makes Switches more efficient and faster than Hub.

-A router is the most intelligent and smartest device when we compare it with hubs and switches.
+A router is a most intelligent and most innovative device when we compare it with hubs and switches.